mikeizbicki/ucr-cs100/textbook/assignment-help/strtok/README.md

 //second_token = "beg"
 //"bega" is removed from "beganot" to get "not", which is saved for later
 ```
 So we know now why `\0` is used in strtok.
-However, looking at this example raises the question of what would
-happen if we wanted to get the third token?
-This also brings up another question, what would happen if we
-tried to go beyond that?
+However, looking at this example raises the question of what would happen if we wanted to get the third token?
+This also brings up another question, what would happen if we tried to go beyond that?

-####The Last Token and Beyond!
+##Failure And Edge Cases

+####Failure
-In the previous example we took the string "Rootabeganot" and used the `strtok` function to extract the first
-two tokens of this string using "a" as the delimiter.
-Looking at what remains after getting the tokens, "Root"
-and "beg", we see that the string "not" still remains.
+In the previous example we took the string "Rootabeganot" and used the `strtok` function to extract the first two tokens of this string using "a" as the delimiter.
+Looking at what remains after getting the tokens, "Root" and "beg", we see that the string "not" still remains.
 The delimiter "a", however, is nowhere to be found.
 So what would happen if we ran `strtok` again?
 What if we ran it after that?

 Let's modify the program from before and find out
 ```